-A fetal goiter may be seen as a relatively homogenous anterior fetal neck mass.
+A fetal goiter may be seen as a relatively homogeneous anterior fetal neck mass.
 There is also evidence of polyhydramnios.
 If the goiter is very large the neck may appear hyperextended.

 Some investigators have attempted to assess the hyper- or hypothyroid status relying on sonographic features 7:

 - hypothyroid goiters

 - more likely to have a peripheral vascular pattern on color Doppler

 - may have evidence of delayed bone maturation

 - may be accompanied by increased fetal movement

 - hyperthyroid goiters